 Although it remains earthy and unpretentious, Elsa’s Kopje is certainly the most luxurious place to base yourself in Meru National Park.
 It is a very well-run lodge and we instantly felt at home.
 The only potential downside is the number of steps for those with limited mobility.

-Ideal length of stay
+- Ideal length of stay

 Food & drink

 - We thought that the food at Elsa’s Kopje was excellent: fresh, varied and always cooked and presented to a very high standard.
 Many of the fresh ingredients come straight from the garden!

 Breakfast can either be taken out in the bush as a picnic or back in the camp’s dining room.
 Our picnic breakfast consisted of a choice of cereals, yoghurt, fruit, sausage, egg and bacon, coffee and juice.
 In camp it was broadly the same, but with a wider choice of eggs – and the cooked items were piping hot.

 Lunch is usually served family-style with a selection of cold options such as fishcakes, salmon on potato rostis, artichoke and lettuce salad, avocado, and quiche.
 There is always a dessert, such as banoffee pie or lemon meringue pie, but if you don’t have a sweet tooth, there is the option of a cheese board and biscuits.